How Much Does It Cost to Start a Podcast Production Company in Minnesota?

 How Minnesota Compares to Neighboring States

-Minnesota is close to the national average for Podcast Production Company startup costs, with a cost-of-living index of 98.
-Compared to neighboring Wisconsin ($5,700 median startup cost), Minnesota has higher costs for a Podcast Production Company.
+Minnesota is one of the more affordable states for launching a Podcast Production Company, with a cost-of-living index of 93.6 (national average is 100).
+Compared to neighboring Wisconsin ($5,460 median startup cost), Minnesota has higher costs for a Podcast Production Company.

 Common Mistakes to Avoid